 Phone Number: 510.885.4792

 James Tandon joined CSU East Bay in Fall of 2015.
 He has industrial experience in VLSI architecture design, VLSI CAD software design, embedded systems design, and user interface design at Microsemi SoC, Intuitive Surgical, and Mentor Graphics.
 He also worked as a postdoctoral researcher at the University of Tokyo.
 His research interests today include stochastic data converter design techniques for time-to-digital and analog-to-digital converters, timing algorithms for interconnection networks, and power optimization methods of multicore multiprocessor architectures.
 He has been involved in the design of several custom integrated circuits.
-A sample of these include a stochastic, equivalent-time sampling analog to digital converter for SERDES signal analysis, a stochastic time-to-digital converter with tunable resolution and down to 183fs resolution, and a prototype processor for a power optimizing multicore, multiprocessor platform.
-He has implemented several computer aided design algorithms for analysis of VLSI systems as well.
+A sample of these includes a stochastic, equivalent-time sampling analog-to-digital converter for SERDES signal analysis, a stochastic time-to-digital converter with tunable resolution and down to 183fs resolution, and a prototype processor for a power optimizing multicore, multiprocessor platform.
+He has implemented several computer-aided design algorithms for the analysis of VLSI systems as well.

 Office: VBT 226